-The resumé you provide should be similar in format to this sample higher education resumé from Career Services.
+The resumé you provide should be similar in format to this sample higher education resumé (PDF) from Career Services.

 Once your application has been reviewed by the Selection Committee, all eligible candidates will participate in an interview process.
-During this time, you participate in interviews and activities where Housing and Residential Services staff members will assess your ability to interact with others and discuss your skills and abilities to determine if the CA position will be a good fit for you.
+During this time, you participate in interviews where Housing and Residential Services staff members will assess your ability to interact with others and discuss your skills and abilities to determine if the CA position will be a good fit for you.
 It is important to make sure you are being your true self.
 You can stand out by letting your personality come through while being interactive with other participants.
 Be the real you!

 There are two individual interviews lasting 30 minutes back-to-back.